List of Power Rangers Ninja Steel characters: Madame Odius

-When it came to the Galactic Ninjas, Madame Odius managed to salvage Wolvermean's Ninja Medal to further her plot.
-Then she salvaged Speedwing's Speed Star upon his destruction.
-Madame Odius tells Badonna that she has plans for them.
+When it came to the Galactic Ninjas, Odius managed to salvage Wolvermean's Ninja Medallion to further her plot.
+Then she salvaged Speedwing's Medallion upon his destruction.
+Odius tells Badonna that she has plans for them.

-After Rygore's death by the Rangers, Odius claimed his medallion and she is later approached by Badonna, Venoma and four Foxbots.
-She then took her Ninja Medallion which is used with those of the other Galactic Ninjas and her Foxbots to help create her Megazord Foxatron.
+After Rygore's death by the Rangers, Odius claimed his medallion and she is later approached by Badonna, Venoma, and four Foxbots.
+She then took her Ninja Medallion, which is used with those of the other Galactic Ninjas and her Foxbots to help create her Megazord Foxatron.
 After defeating the Rangers' Megazords, Foxatron ran out of energy.
-Madame Odius threatens Venoma, demanding an explanation for what happened.
-Venoma states that the Ninja Medallions just need to be recharged and by tomorrow at the same time the Foxatron will have enough power to destroy the Rangers once and for all.
+Odius threatens Venoma, demanding an explanation for what happened.
+Venoma states that the Ninja Medallions just need to be recharged and by tomorrow at the same time, the Foxatron will have enough power to destroy the Rangers once and for all.

-In “Outfoxed,” After Foxatron was recharged, Madame Odius uses it to destroy Wolvermean before facing off against the Rangers.
-The Ninja Blaze Megazord destroys Foxatron with the Ranger Blast Final Attack forcing Madame Odius, injured at her face, to retreat with Badonna and plan her revenge.
+In “Outfoxed,” After Foxatron was recharged, Odius uses it to destroy Wolvermean before facing off against the Rangers.
+The Ninja Blaze Megazord destroys Foxatron with the Ranger Blast Final Attack, forcing Odius (who became scarred in the face) to retreat with Badonna and plan her revenge.

 In "Magic Misfire" after Tynamon kidnaps Mick and brainwashes him, Odius launches her final plan that involves a brainwashed Mick building a satellite to boost the power of her mind-control device.

 In "Doom Signal" despite Brax's death, Odius succeeds in her ultimate plan: using her mind control device to brainwash all the humans, including Calvin the Yellow Ranger except the others Rangers, Redbot, Victor, and Monty.
 She plans to use the humans as her personal army to conquer the universe.

-In "Reaching the Nexus", when the Rangers thwart her mind-control plot, Madame Odius manages to absorb the powers of the Ninja Nexus Star and assume a Kyubi-like appearance that grants her enhanced strength, combat prowess, increased magic attacks, and endurance.
-Odius is no match for a whole team of those with equal powers to hers, falling in the final battle when the Rangers combine their Power Stars with the Nexus Power and bringing peace to Earth.
+In "Reaching the Nexus", when the Rangers thwart her mind-control plot, Odius manages to absorb the powers of the Ninja Nexus Star and assumes a Kyubi-like appearance that grants her enhanced strength, combat prowess, increased magic attacks, and endurance.
+Odius is no match for a whole team of those with equal powers to hers, falling in the final battle when the Rangers combine their Power Stars with the Nexus Power to bring peace to Earth.

-Madame Odius is voiced by Jacque Drew.

 Aiden Romero Robot

-The Aiden Romero Robot is a human-like android that was created by Madame Odius in order to get close to the Ninja Steel Rangers.
-Another component that Madame Odius used was Levi Weston's memory of being Aiden Romero.
+The Aiden Romero Robot (portrayed by Nick Beckwith) is an android that was created by Madame Odius via Levi Weston's memory of being Aiden Romero in order to get close to the Ninja Steel Rangers.

-While Ripcon went on a rampage, the Aiden Romero Robot infiltrated the Ninja Steel Rangers' hideout where he knocks out Mick Kanic and Redbot to steal the Ninja Steel until Levi enters.
-Levi fights the Aiden Romero Robot where Levi discovers his true form underneath.
+While Ripcon went on a rampage, the Aiden Romero Robot infiltrated the Ninja Steel Rangers' hideout, where he knocks out Mick Kanic and Redbot to steal the Ninja Steel until Levi enters.
+Levi fights the Aiden Romero Robot and discovers his true form underneath.
 The other Rangers arrive where Sarah, Preston, Calvin, and Hayley shoot the robot and its destruction enables Levi to regain his memories.
-Despite being the robot's maker, Madame Odius was able to frame Ripcon for creating him.
-Odis answers that she has nothing left to hide.
+Despite being the robot's maker, Odius was able to frame Ripcon for creating him by saying she has nothing left to hide.

-The Aiden Romero robot is portrayed by Nick Beckwith.